dislick/react-demo-application/README.md

 # react-demo-application

 I wanted to try out React.js and tried to setup a somewhat realistic project.
-It uses webpack to bundle all dependencies into one nice JavaScript file, obviously supports JSX, has unit tests, and uses ESLint.
+It features the following things:

+- Webpack
+- TypeScript
+- ESLint
+- Karma Unit Test Runner with Mocha

 ## Demonstration